 Prisca and Aquila are prevalent Christians in the New Testament.
 Paul greets and thanks them for their ministry.
-It is possible that took a leading role in contending for Paul’s gospel of grace in Rome.
+It is possible that they took a leading role in contending for Paul’s gospel of grace in Rome.

-Paul continues listing believers who have served Christ well, he wants the Roman believers to greet them.
+Paul continues listing believers who have served Christ well.
+He wants the Roman believers to greet them.
 Likely these believers would be primary allies to contend for Paul’s gospel of grace against the competing Jewish “authorities.”

 Paul gives a final warning to the believers in Rome to be on guard against people who teach something different than the gospel.
 These people can be very convincing.